aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

 ![Deploy task](/images/home-grown-iot/08-004.png)

-We specify the deployment template that we'll execute (the one we got from storage) and it's going to be a **Single Device** deployment (if you were deploying to a fleet of devices then you're change that and specify some way to find the group of devices to target).
-Under the hood this task will execute the `iotedgedev` tool with the right commands and will result in our deployment going to IoT Edge and eventually our device! 🎉
+We specify the deployment template that we'll execute (the one we got from storage) and it's going to be a **Single Device** deployment (if you were deploying to a fleet of devices then you'd change that and specify some way to find the group of devices to target).
+Under the hood, this task will execute the `iotedgedev` tool with the right commands and will result in our deployment going to IoT Edge and eventually our device! 🎉

 ### Deploying Functions

 With our stage defined for IoT devices it's time for the Azure Functions.
 As it turns out, Azure Pipelines is really good at doing this kind of deployment, there's a [task that we can use](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-rm-web-app-deployment?view=azure-devops&{{<cda>}}) and all we need to do is provide it with the ZIP that contains the functions (which comes from our artifacts).

-There's no need to provide the connection strings, [that was setup in the Resource Manager template](https://github.com/aaronpowell/sunshine/blob/1a8a2ba6921915bcc82ac0be477330d5e5b4ea95/.build/azure-environment.json#L7-L22)!
+There's no need to provide the connection strings, [that was set up in the Resource Manager template](https://github.com/aaronpowell/sunshine/blob/1a8a2ba6921915bcc82ac0be477330d5e5b4ea95/.build/azure-environment.json#L7-L22)!

 **🎉 Release phase complete!**